 Roseworthy Campus is located on a 1600 ha property and includes a working farm on which students gain practical experience and training.

-In 2016 Roseworthy Campus had over 700 students enrolled.
+Roseworthy Campus has over 800 students enrolled.

 Inter Campus Shuttle Bus service

 'University Shuttle' travels between campus locations of the Faculty of Sciences.